sensu/sensu-docs/content/sensu-go/5.16/api/events.md

 ---
 title: "Events API"
-description: "The events API provides HTTP access to event data.
-Here’s a reference for the filters API in Sensu Go, including examples for returning lists of events, creating Sensu events, and more.
+description: "The Sensu events API provides HTTP access to event data.
+This reference includes examples for returning lists of events, creating Sensu events, and more.
 Read on for the full reference."
 version: "5.16"
 product: "Sensu Go"
 menu: